rogier-stegeman/rkb/knowledge/AI.md

 When we talk about Deep Learning (DL) we usually refer to Deep Artificial Neural Networks (Deep NN).
 This is basically a way to differentiate simple Neural Networks (NN) from complex ones.
 Usually we call NN's with more than one hidden layer Deep NN's.
 Deep NN's use more layers and/or computations which gives them the potential to learn more (complex) features at the expense of a higher computational intensity.

 ML can be further divided into supervised learning, unsupervised learning and reinforcement learning.
 Supervised learning can be broken up into classification and regression.
-Classification is the assigning of classes (e.g. predicted lung disease) and regression will give a number (e.g. predicted house price).
+Classification is the assigning of classes (e.g. predicted lung disease) and regression will give a non-categorical number (e.g. predicted house price).
+Unsupervised learning is also known as clustering.

 One of the most basic machine learning algorithms, which almost everyone starts with, is linear regression.